10 Common iOS 9 Problems & How to Fix Them

 If those resources don’t help, you have some other options.
 First, you can downgrade to an older version.
 This option is only be open for a limited time so you’ll need to move fast.
 Apple typically keeps it open for one to two weeks.

 If nothing works, you can resort to a factory reset (or a restore from a backup).
 This will wipe everything on your phone or tablet and return it back to the way it was when you first bought the device.

 To perform a full on factory reset on iPhone or iPad, Settings > General > Reset > Erase All Content and Settings.
 This should only be used as a last resort.

 If you can’t fix the problem with any of those, take your device into an Apple Store.
 Schedule an appointment at the Genius Bar and see if the geniuses there can’t diagnose your problem.

 If you don’t want to do that, get in contact with Apple Support via Twitter.

 Apple’s website lists 26 patches for potential security issues.
-This is a huge number for an update of this size (extremely small) and this alone should put the iOS 9.3.3 update on your radar.
+This is a huge number, particularly for an update of this size.

 If you skipped the iOS 9.3.2 update, iOS 9.3.1 update or iOS 9.3 update, you’ll get a lot more than the patches listed above.